Arborist Memorial

 Comprehending the Ant Problem To Keep Out Of Fruit Trees

-Imagine yourself in a candy store, with your favorite candies filling every aisle.
-That’s what ants think, anyhow, when they see your fruit-filled trees.
+Imagine you’re in a candy shop, filled with your favorite candy in every aisle.
+This is what ants imagine of when they look at your fruit-filled trees.

 The Enchanting Symphony: The Calling Card of Nature